-The most common sign of carpenter bees is holes drilled in wood.
+The most common sign of carpenter bees is perfect circular holes drilled in wood.
 Carpenter bee holes can be found in uncured wood siding, roofing, wooden decks or deck furniture, fencing, telephone poles, wooden mailbox posts, etc.

 You will receive a detailed report of the service provided and helpful recommendations to remain carpenter bee free.

-We come back regularly throughout the year to ensure the Carpenter Bees don’t come back.
+We come back regularly throughout the year to ensure the carpenter bees don’t come back.
 If you see any carpenter bee activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!